![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 Sunlight).

-The novel was initially banned in Zimbabwe for
+The novel was initially banned by Robert Mugabe's regime for

 obscenity and blasphemy, but the ban was lifted after an appeal.
 This surrealistic, unstructured, nihilistic book drew parallels